This article summarizes frequently asked questions about Azure Site Recovery. For specific scenarios review these articles

 Will tenant application data ever go to Azure?

-If you're replicating to Azure, application data is sent to Azure storage but not to the Site Recovery service.
-Data is encrypted in-transit, and remains encrypted in Azure.
+When you're replicating to Azure, application data is sent to Azure storage but not to the Site Recovery service.
+Data is encrypted in-transit (HTTPS), and remains encrypted in Azure.

 Will my tenants receive a bill for any Azure services?

 No. Azure's billing relationship is directly with the service provider.
 Service providers are responsible for generating specific bills for their tenants.

 If I'm replicating to Azure, do we need to run virtual machines in Azure at all times?